 Home renovation and remodeling projects come in all shapes and sizes, but except for the very simplest, virtually all of them require structural and aesthetic changes.
 Some homeowners, however, don’t give much thought to that.
 Instead they might think, for example, “I’m building an addition, therefor I need a builder.”
 So they look for a general contractor who will tell them what they want to hear, give them a good price, and they’re off and running.
 This may work occasionally, but often problems begin to pop up because a contractor’s primary skillset is construction and their ability to visualize and design may be limited.
 That’s why it’s important to look for a complete design/build team.

-A design/build team provides seamless integration of all the elements that make up a renovation project: design, engineering, and construction.
+A design/build team provides seamless integration of all the elements that make up a renovation project: design, engineering, architectural design, and construction.
 If the homeowner has not hired an architect to draw up plans, a traditional general contractor may hire one to provide the plans or simply use a draftsperson to turn the contractor’s concepts into blueprints.
 Either way, plans are often handed off to the contractor without taking into account the actual “buildability” of them – can what has been designed meet zoning and building codes and be constructed safely and cost-efficiently?

 Integrating all the skill sets needed for a successful renovation project into a single team produces exponentially greater value.
 No design is put on paper and no plan finalized without each team member reviewing and approving it.
 When a plan comes out of a design/build team, you know it can be done.